 We caught up with Chiara to unpack what it’s like working in an industry where technology, data, and audience insights are intertwined and how leveraging such human-centered approaches make an impact at scale.
 How does this shift the approach, outcomes, and methods to create impactful ads?
 You’ll find out all about it in this interview!

-Hi Chiara, I am beyond excited to chat with you today!
 Could you share a bit about yourself and your background?
 What drew you to Affinity Petcare?
 And why do you like doing the work that you do?

-For the past 8 years, I “traveled” through content marketing in many ways by taking on roles in different positions – I started with a PR/editorial job and switched to a fully digital position, working in different markets including Europe, Latin America, and Asia for different organizations such as agencies, start-ups, and large companies and in very different industries including tech, fashion and beauty, automotive, and pet food.
+For the past 8 years, I “travelled” through content marketing in many ways by taking on roles in different positions – I started with a PR/editorial job and switched to a fully digital position, working in different markets including Europe, Latin America, and Asia for different organisations such as agencies, start-ups, and large companies and in very different industries including tech, fashion and beauty, automotive, and pet food.

 The challenge and the most appealing part of my job are that together with my team, we started off with a clean canvas: we were the first digital team of the company and there were many things to put in place in terms of digital thinking, tools, best practices, processes, and so on.